 Expropriation: Support legislation that would provide appropriate treatment of private property owners regarding expropriation for “public purpose.”

-Energy Taxation: Oppose increased or new taxes or fees on energy sources.
-(See Energy Program)
+Energy Taxation: Oppose increased or new taxes or fees on natural resources used in the production of energy.

 Inventory Tax: Support retention of Louisiana’s inventory tax credit and explore ways to eliminate the tax completely without increasing the business tax burden.

-Business Tax Burden: Oppose the elimination, reduction or modification of any tax exemptions, deductions, exclusions or credits, including the inventory tax credit.
-Oppose the imposition or increase of any taxes or fees, including those on energy or energy resources, which would increase the imbalance in the tax/financial burden borne by business in Louisiana.
+Business Tax Burden: Oppose the elimination, reduction or modification of any tax exemptions, deductions, exclusions or credits, including the inventory tax credit, unless a commensurate reduction in the relevant tax occurs.
+Oppose the imposition or increase of any taxes or fees thatwould increase the imbalance in the tax/financial burden borne by business in Louisiana.
 Support efforts to limit or reverse judicial expansion of the business tax burden.
-(See Taxation Council Program)